lervag/wiki.vim/README.md

           useful to others
     - [ ] Add automatic detection of a wiki (e.g. based on root level `index.wiki` file)
-          This will make the `g:wiki.root` setting unnecessary.
-Wiki links should always be internal to the current wiki, but one could make links to external wikis by linking to the absolute path of the external wiki.
     - [ ] [vimwiki](https://github.com/vimwiki/vimwiki) like TODO list toggles
           (cf. [#1](../../issues/1))
     - [ ] Allow journal entries per week/months (cf. [#2](../../issues/1))